A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: The Proposed torus-to-torus Regression Model

-\textbf{Note:} Maintaining one component in a fixed position while rotating the other, as previously described, is not necessary.
+\item Maintaining one component in a fixed position while rotating the other, as previously described, is not necessary.
 Instead, the point $(z_{\beta_1}, w_{\gamma_1})$ can be simultaneously rotated using the angles $(\phi_0, \theta_0)$ to directly obtain the regressed point $(u, v)$.
-The step-by-step explanation is for better understanding, as illustrated in Figure-\ref{model_para_interptation}(a).
+The step-by-step explanation is for better understanding, as illustrated in Figure-\ref{model_para_interptation}(a). \item The above geometric interpretation is for a model where we choose the covariate $(z,w)$ and the response $(u,v)$.
+Now, since $z\in\Omega$ then, for any interaction parameter $\eta\in \mathbb{R}\setminus \{0,1\}$, $z^\eta\in \Omega$.
+Hence, the geometric interpretation above is valid for the proposed model in Equation-\ref{tor_mob_map} as well. \end{itemize}